Isutzu/OnTime/README.md

 - [x] Adding seconds to CountDownTimer
 - [ ] Implementation of material design
 - [ ] Adding a shortcut to the tiles bar for a quick access
 - [ ] Improving user interface and user experience.
+We can get the same funcionality by using only one button instead of two(start/stop)

 ## Video Walkthrough